perriera/extras/README.md

 	}

 ## extras/spdlog, (as a shared library)
- > git clone this repository to your directory structure
- > build and compile using the standard cmake, make and sudo checkinstall</br>
+ > when you git clone this repository to your directory structure build and compile using the install
- > the ever popular spdlog will now be available to you as a shared library, (aka. libspdlogd.so)
+ > procedure, (defined above), the ever popular spdlog library will now be available to you as a shared
+ > library, (aka. libspdlogd.so).
+The need for this came about when the header-only version of spdlog
+ > kept showing up as a static library, so we found a way to make it into a shared library for projects
+ > that run into the same situaiton.
  >
 Very fast, header-only/compiled, C++ logging library. </br>
 https://github.com/gabime/spdlog/blob/v1.x/LICENSE</br>